theobald-software/theobald-software.github.io/content/_en/yunio/transactions.md

 ---

 With the integration type *Transaction*, SAP transactions can be accessed, configured and parameterized for automation.
+Refer to our knowledge baser article [Working with Transactions](https://kb.theobald-software.com/yunio/working-with-transactions) for an introduction to the *Transaction* feature.

-This feature is currently still in the *experimental* state and will soon be available and fully documented.
+*Transaction* is currently in the *experimental* state and will soon be available and fully documented.<br>